devotis/db-migrate-mssql/README.md

 `"db-migrate-mssql": "npm:@devotis/db-migrate-mssql",`

-So, don't do `yarn add @devotis/db-migrate-mssql` for now, and if you already did, remove the line "@devotis/db-migrate-mssql": "...", from your package.json.
-Once the [requested feature](https://github.com/db-migrate/node-db-migrate/issues/593#issuecomment-483039315) is added to node-db-migrate allowing you to appoint another repo as the driver, you can install as `yarn add @devotis/db-migrate-mssql`, but don't use this quite yet.
+_Note: Don't do `yarn add @devotis/db-migrate-mssql` for now, and if you already did, remove the line "@devotis/db-migrate-mssql": "...", from your package.json.
+Once the [requested feature](https://github.com/db-migrate/node-db-migrate/issues/593#issuecomment-483039315) is added to node-db-migrate allowing you to appoint another repo as the driver, you can install as `yarn add @devotis/db-migrate-mssql`, but don't use this quite yet._